gruntwork-io/kubergrunt/README.md

 kubergrunt eks oidc-thumbprint --issuer-url $ISSUER_URL
 ```

-This will output the thumbprint to stdout in JSON format, with the key `ca_thumbprint`.
+This will output the thumbprint to stdout in JSON format, with the key `thumbprint`.

 Run `kubergrunt eks oidc-thumbprint --help` to see all the available options.